maxwellito/hexabeat/README.md

 Then to share your creation with the rest of the world, provide the link to your liveset file on a hash.
 Like this URL : https://maxwellito.github.io/hexabeat/#//you.github.io/my-hexabeat/my-little-pony.json
 This link will open HexaBeat and load `//you.github.io/my-hexabeat/my-little-pony.json` and boot it.
 If the magic doesn't happen, maybe check the web console, you might have an error somewhere.

-## Credits

-The awful CommitBeat

-Music instruments: Icon pack
-Icons made by [Freepik](http://www.freepik.com/) from [www.flaticon.com](https://www.flaticon.com/) is licensed by Creative Commons BY 3.0